-Find out who is and who is not eligible to get the vaccine in Yukon.
+Find out if you are eligible to get the vaccine in the Yukon.

-You're eligible to be vaccinated in Yukon when you return home from school.
-You should plan to be in Yukon for your 2nd dose, 28-35 days after your 1st.
+You're eligible to be vaccinated in the Yukon when you return home from school.
+You should plan to be in the Yukon for your 2nd dose, 8 weeks after your 1st.
 Bring your health card with you to your immunization appointment.
-Check the schedule to book an appointment after your 14 day self-isolation period.

-You live in Yukon but do not have a Yukon health-care card
+You live in the Yukon but do not have a Yukon health care card

-If, for example, you’re a temporary worker, student, or a recently relocated person, you’re eligible to be vaccinated in Yukon.
+If, for example, you’re a temporary worker, student or have recently relocated, you’re eligible to be vaccinated in the Yukon.
 You’ll need to bring valid photo identification with you, such as a passport or driver's licence, plus 1 of the following: